btschwertfeger/python-cmethods/README.md

 The documentation can be found here: [https://python-kraken-sdk.readthedocs.io/en/stable/](https://python-kraken-sdk.readthedocs.io/en/stable/)

-> ⚠️ For the application of bias corrections on _lage data sets_ it is recomanded to use the C++ tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX) since bias corrections are complex statistical transformation which are very slow in Python compared to the C++ implementation.
+> ⚠️ For the application of bias corrections on _lage data sets_ it is recomanded to use the command-line tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX) since bias corrections are complex statistical transformation which are very slow in Python compared to the C++ implementation.

 ---